 Is Vail a good place to live year-round?

-Vail offers a vibrant community with year-round outdoor activities, but the high cost of living and seasonal job market may not suit everyone.
+Vail offers a more active local rhythm with year-round outdoor activities, but the high cost of living and seasonal job market may not suit everyone.

-Use these city-level guides to test budget, neighborhood fit, work logic, and everyday life before Vail becomes the final call inside Colorado.
+Use these city-level guides to test budget, housing, neighborhood fit, work logic, schools, taxes, and everyday life before Vail becomes the final call inside Colorado.

 Model rent, home prices, local sales tax, and the monthly budget pressure behind choosing Vail over the rest of Colorado.